05 Apr Google, Bing, Yahoo—What’s the Difference?

 Google SERPs also sometimes feature right-column previews of information about the search.
 This right-column content is a product of Google’s Knowledge Graph and often includes images, Wikipedia snippets, and related information and searches.
 When logged into Chrome, I’ve even seen buttons to “remind me of this event” for movie premiers in the right-column content.

-Bing has a much more visual home search page, compared to Google’s extremely simplistic and overly-white page, with links to trivia bits and news embedded in the background photo.
+Bing has a much more visual home search page, compared to Google’s extremely simplistic version, with links to trivia bits and news embedded in the background photo.
 The search home also has a news carousel across the bottom.
-Otherwise, the search engine works much like a traditional search engine: type a query, press “enter.”
+Otherwise, the search engine works much like a traditional search engine: type a query, and then press “enter.”

-Bing also implements SERP answer boxes—although they are much less dynamic than Google answer boxes.
-Bing also has its own right-column content called “Snapshots,” which looks very similar to Google’s Knowledge Graph results.
+Bing also implements SERP answer boxes, although they are much less dynamic than Google’s.
+Bing also has its own right-column content called Snapshots, which looks very similar to Google’s Knowledge Graph results.
 For example, if you type “population of sweden”, Bing brings up an answer box with a population graph preceding the organic results as well as Snapshots from Wikipedia, points of interest, and related searches.

 Notably, Bing SERP “extras” are becoming increasingly effective and Bing seems to be always adding more types of answer boxes and Snapshots in an effort to catch up to Google.